 My hope is that you see a difference as EAS itself goes green.
 This year we are introducing an electronic presentation of posters, an expanded exhibit area, and a reduction in our own environmental imprint as we search our own practices to make sure we are environmentally conscious.
 In addition to our highly successful technology tour, we will offer a green tour highlighting exhibitors who are working toward a smaller environmental mark with their businesses.

 Our plans include a special reward for “going green” through a raffle of door prizes available only to attendees who carpool to EAS with colleagues or co-workers.

-So, stay tuned and watch for news of our continuing efforts to provide you with cutting-edge analytical science to solve some of the world’s problems with environmentally friendly solutions.
-Put EAS 2018 on your schedule this coming November 12-14 to learn, train and communicate with scientists and professional colleagues in our efforts to present Analytical Solutions to the World’s Problems.
+Our aim is to provide you with cutting-edge analytical science to solve some of the world’s problems with environmentally friendly solutions.
+Put EAS 2018 on your schedule this November 12-14 to learn, train and communicate with scientists and professional colleagues in our efforts to present:

 2018 EAS President